kawana77b/go-clip/README.md

 The basic functionality and behavior follows the original.
 See the [forked link](https://github.com/atotto/clipboard) or [docs documentation](docs/README.original.md) for the original documentation.

+Acknowledgements:
+I would like to take this opportunity to thank the original authors for creating a great tool.

 ## Usage

 ### copy text